 Pujol is located at Tennyson 133, Polanco IV Sección, C.P.
 11550, CDMX, México

-We were seated at a bar inside with a plexiglass divider separating us from other diners as a precaution because of COVID.
-Throughout the evening we were served 8 separate taco offerings that included ingredients like cauliflower, octopus, scallops, and mushrooms.
+We were seated at a bar inside with a plexiglass divider separating us from other diners because of COVID.
+We were served 8 taco offerings with cauliflower, octopus, scallops, mushrooms, and other delicacies.
 The cuisine by Chef Enrique Olvera combines authentic Mexican ingredients displayed in a completely creative way.
 The mole Madre alone has been aged over 2,400 days.

 Here are some of the tacos we sampled although the menu may change at any time: